 Most people with cystitis won't get a kidney infection but, occasionally, the bacteria can travel up from the bladder into one or both kidneys.

-If treated promptly, a kidney infection doesn't cause serious harm, but will make you feel very unwell.
-If a kidney infection isn't treated, it can get worse and cause permanent kidney damage.
+If treated with antibiotics straightaway, a kidney infection doesn't cause serious harm, although you'll feel very unwell.
+If a kidney infection isn't treated, it can get worse and sometimes cause permanent kidney damage.

 Symptoms of a kidney infection often come on within a few hours.
 You can feel feverish, shivery, sick and have a pain in your back or side.

 Read more about the symptoms of a kidney infection.